nychealth/EH-dataportal/README.md

 - `.cloudcannon/schemas` include frontmatter templates for when CC works with frontmatter.

 ### Build caching
-Resources used to build (like Neighborhood Report spec json, for example) may be cached by whatever machine is running a build.
-Updates to resources might not be reflected in a build if they're cached.
-In `config.toml`, setting the cache to have a `maxAge = 0` reduces the cache lifespan so that the build uses fresh, updates resources.
+Resources used in a build (like a Neighborhood Report json spec, for example) may be cached by whatever machine is running the build.
+Updates to resources might not be reflected in a build if Hugo is using cached versions.
+In `config.toml`, setting the cache to have a `maxAge = 0` effectively turns it off, ensuring that Hugo will use the original, non-cached resources.
+Caching in Hugo is explained more [here](https://gohugo.io/getting-started/configuration/#configure-file-caches).

 ---